Home > Facade > Façade & Fenestration Industry: Innovations, Challenges & Way Forward

-He adds façade system solutions must respect the constraints of latitude, location, solar orientation, acoustics, earthquake and fire safety, etc.
+He adds that façade system solutions must respect the constraints of latitude, location, solar orientation, acoustics, earthquake and fire safety, etc.

-Since climate and occupant needs are dynamic variables, in a high performance building the façade solution must have the capacity to respond and adapt to these variable exterior conditions and to changing occupant needs.
+Since climate and occupant needs are dynamic variables, in a high-performance building the façade solution must have the capacity to respond and adapt to these variable exterior conditions and to changing occupant needs.
 According to Sum, the façade should be sustainable and environmentally friendly.
 It should be strong and should have good air and water tightness.
 It has to provide good acoustic and thermal insulation.
-These all are factors that make the building cost-effective and it is one of the most important features of a high performance fenestration.
+These all are factors that make the building cost-effective and it is one of the most important features of a high-performance fenestration.

 COVID-19 Effect On Façade & Fenestration

 With construction being considered a vital sector, many sites have been allowed to remain open observing strict safety measures.
 This has kept consultants and contractors busy despite the challenging months.
 “We have managed to maintain a healthy pipeline of work by leveraging our diversification across multiple markets, covering Europe, the Middle East, and Asia.
 Improved remote working capabilities have allowed us to effectively pool our resources to successfully deliver on international projects”, says Cordero.

 Chavan believes that the façade fenestration industry also impacted the same as the real estate industry.
 There are both aspects of the crisis as well as opportunities.
 Due to the impact of COVID-19, the façade & fenestration industry may find shortages of liquidity, materials, and labour, etc. Many upcoming new projects will be getting halted during the recession.
 The cost of products, materials & labour will be increased.
 Demand for high-performing façades may be decreased in the short term due to cost constraints.